macbuse/macbuse.github.io/GPE_ENS_2021/index.md

 ---

-The first three chapters of the book are not directly relevant and we will skip.
+## Contents

+Chapters I and III are not directly relevant.
-This leaves chapters IV - VII.
+This leaves chapters II and IV - VII.

+II.
+Free products and free groups
+- II.A.
+Free products of groups
+- II/.B.
+The Table-Tennis Lemma (Klein's criterion) and examples of free products

 IV.
 Finitely-generated groups viewed as metric spaces